mukareste/utils/README.md

 Pentest Utils
 =====

-A repository of some custom scripts used for penetration testing and incident response by MTR Design (http://mtr-design.com) testers.
+A repository of some custom scripts used for penetration testing and incident response by [MTR Design](http://mtr-design.com) testers.

 Contents:
 -----

 * README.md - This file
 * pentest/enumerate_wp_users.py - Enumerates WordPress users using the author tag
 * pentest/findvhosts.py - Enumerates virtual hosts on the same IP address.
-More information on http://www.websecuritywatch.com/findvhosts-py-update/
+More information on [Web Security Watch](http://www.websecuritywatch.com/findvhosts-py-update/)
 * pentest/extract_links.py - Extract the links from a given URL
 * pentest/ProgressBar.py - A progress bar class
 * pentest/ipinformation prints network information for the locally assigned IP addresses